mtlee144/linked-blog-starter-md/publish/Campaign 1/Session Zero/Character Creation Helper.md

 Appearance-wise what makes your character stand out?
 Do they stand out?
 Any fashion quirks?
 Build?
 Identifying marks or scars?
 If they’re an anthropomorphic animal like tabaxi, what kind of cat?

+Based on the personality you've created for this character, how is it reflected in their appearance and vice-versa?

 What is the motif your appearance is built around, a colour scheme?
 If they’re obsessed with fire, how would that affect the way they dress or the magic they use?